 Whale sharks come to the surface to feed on plankton, you’ve got to swim pretty fast to keep up with them – hence this shaky mess of a GoPro video…

-Finding a Cheap Swimming with Whale Sharks Tour on Isla Mujeres
+Finding a Cheap Tour to Swim with Whale Sharks on Isla Mujeres

-If you’re a budget traveller, a Swimming with Whale Sharks tour is probably going to be a significant expense.
+If you’re a budget traveller, a tour to swim with whale sharks on Isla Mujeres is probably going to be a significant expense.

 You’ll come across vastly different prices while you’re shopping for whale shark tours, whether online or in person.